-1.3.3 Physical assets of new deceased estates secured within 15 calendar days of notification of death
+1.3.1 Physical assets of new deceased estates secured within 15 calendar days of notification of death

 Securing the physical assets of a deceased person's estate is a critical step in reducing risk of damage and preventing loss to the value of an estate.
 The result for creditors and beneficiaries of the estate improves according to the speed with which physical assets are secured.
 This activity secures assets and maximizes funds available to estates of deceased persons.
+Some data for this report was drawn from a new Field Services information system that was implemented during 2011-2012.

-In 2010-2011, the PGT was notified of 71 new deceased estates that required this service.
-Of these, the physical assets for 64 (90%) were secured within 15 calendar days.
+In 2011-2012, the PGT was notified of 87 new deceased estates that required this service.
+Of these, the physical assets for 79 (91%) were secured within 15 calendar days.

-ARGET 10/11 = Framework established and operational by March 31, 2011 ACHIVED = Framework established and operational by March 31, 2011 ARGET 09/10 ) = NA ARGET 08/09 ) = NA
+YEAR SUBJECT RESULT 12/13 TARGET NA 11/12 TARGET Respond to two risk categories by March 31, 2012 ACHIEVED Responded to two risk categories by March 31, 2012 10/11 TARGET Framework established and operational by March 31, 2011 ACHIEVED Framework established and operational by March 31, 2011 09/10 TARGET NA ACHIEVED NA